yairchu/yairchu.github.io/site/posts/split-merge-to-smaller-pieces.md

 One way to resolve the history issue is to rewrite it, which one can do with `git rebase`.

-If rebasing rather than merging, the following script makes the process easy by automating it:
+If we rebase rather than merge, the following script makes the process easy by automating it:

 ## sub-rebase.sh